mozilla/testpilot/docs/development/deployment.md

 ## Team Notification ##

-During the checkin before the end of the [current milestone](https://github.com/mozilla/testpilot/milestones), an email will be sent to our distribution list (`testpilot-dev@mozilla.com`) informing the team that we will be building a release against `master`.
+During the checkin before the end of the [current milestone](https://github.com/mozilla/testpilot/milestones), we will inform the team that we will be building a release against `master`.

 Note: we auto deploy the master branch to our *development environment*: [http://testpilot.dev.mozaws.net](http://testpilot.dev.mozaws.net)